-Looking for tips on what to wear when breastfeeding during the summer?
-Check out this awesome resource for nursing clothing to wear when it’s got.
+If you’re going to be breastfeeding during the summer, you need to be prepared.
+Check out this awesome resource for nursing clothing to wear when it’s hot.
 No more ugly nursing clothes.
 Here are exactly the type of tops, dresses, and essentials you need to have a fun and pretty summer while breastfeeding!

 I spent 3 summers in a row nursing a baby.
 Pre-kids, I looked forward to summer as a time to wear flirty dresses, fun sleeveless tops, and strapless rompers.